French Modele 35A Pistol: The First Branch on the Developmental Tree

 French military surplus arms are neither common nor much collected on this side of the ocean.
 Mostly of somewhat eccentric design, the best known example is the MAS 1936 bolt-action rifle with its forward angled bolt handle.
 In addition, all French arms until 1950 utilized unique French-designed cartridges that have been relatively rare over here, though this was not an uncommon practice in those nationalistic days before modern collective alliances, such as NATO.

 The pistol is a modified Browning tilt-lock short recoil design, using the classic annular locking lugs as well as a double swinging link design.
-Monsieur Petter modified the 1911 design by eliminating the barrel bushing and recoil spring plug, instead using an integral bushing and full length guide rod for the recoil spring.
+Charles Petter modified the 1911 design by eliminating the barrel bushing and recoil spring plug, instead using an integral bushing and full length guide rod for the recoil spring.

-However, M. Petter left a rather noteworthy design legacy in the 35A, which is the integrated fire control system module, removed as one unit.
+However, Petter left a rather noteworthy design legacy in the 35A, which is the integrated fire control system module, removed as one unit.
 It contains the trigger, hammer, sear and mainspring assemblies.
 This unit construction technique was so admired that the design was licensed from SACM by Schweitzer Industrie Gesellschaft, better known by its acronym, “SiG.”
-That company reportedly consulted M. Petter in their design of the Swiss service Pistole M1949, which is the commercial SiG P-210, one of the most admired postwar service pistols in the world.
+That company reportedly consulted Charles Petter in their design of the Swiss service Pistole M1949, which is the commercial SiG P-210, one of the most admired postwar service pistols in the world.

 In addition, some Petter-inspired design ethos (though not used on the Mle.
 35A), is visible in the P-210, which also used an integrated fire control module, as well as in the Czech CZ-75.
 Petter inspired the placement of the slide within the receiver’s rail tracks, which reverses the more prevalent Browning type of slide reciprocation outside of the receiver.